Roger-random/Sawppy_Rover/docs/AssembleRocker.md

 The whole suspension subassembly is then mounted to the main body box.

 **Estimated Time:** 30 minutes each * 2 sides = 1 hour total
+You will use the 161mm and 182mm extrusions for this.

 ![Rocker parts](images/Rocker01-Parts.jpg)